Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Evaluation on Synthetic Data

+In our experiments, and in order to obtain degree distributions comparable to those observed in road networks, where node degrees are typically small (ranging from 1 to 5), $p_{\mathrm{inter}}$ is fixed to relatively small value ($0.08$), while $\rho$ varies from $0.01$ to $0.20$.
+These parameter choices generate networks with increasingly weak community structure as $\rho$ increases, while remaining within the regime where community recovery is theoretically possible \parencite{abbe2018community}.

-The final matrix is then symmetrized ($\mathbf{P} = \frac{\mathbf{P} + \mathbf{P}^T}{2}$) and normalized ($P_{ij} = \frac{P_{ij}}{\sum_{i=1}^k P_{ij}}$).
-More complex graph topologies with well-separated groups, such as sparse, chain, donut, or star-shaped graphs, are also tested to study the effect of the target graph structure.
+More complex graph topologies with well-separated groups, such as sparse, chain, donut, or star-shaped graphs, are also considered.
+This is particularly relevant when studying the effect of the target graph structure, but also allows us to evaluate the influence of the graph's topology on the performance of the methods.
 These structures are illustrated in Figure~\ref{heatmaps_graphs_highres}.
 To generate them, additional constraints are applied to the block matrix, such as enforcing sparsity (e.g., a fixed proportion of zero entries) or restricting connections to specific group pairs, according to the desired topology.

 \paragraph{Graph Distance} For the structural distance $d_S$, the geodesic distance is considered, represented by the length of the shortest path between two nodes, normalized: $\tilde{d}_S(v_i, v_j) = \frac{d_S(v_i, v_j)}{\max(d_S)}$.